 - Drax is portrayed by professional wrestler Dave Bautista in the 2014 film Guardians of the Galaxy.
 The movie implies that he is an extraterrestrial, rather than an altered human.
 Although he retains the origin story of a murdered family, they were killed by Ronan, rather than Thanos, in the film.
 Although Drax is very distant from others when first seen, he eventually grows to consider the rest of the team as his friends.
 He also shows difficulty understanding metaphors.

 - Bautista reprises his role again in the 2018 crossover film Avengers: Infinity War, which sees the Avengers and Guardians teaming up to stop Thanos from completing the Infinity Gauntlet.
 At the end of the film, Drax is one of the numerous heroes who is dusted after Thanos activates the Infinity Gauntlet and uses it to wipe out half of the universe's life.

 - Bautistia again reprises his role in the 2019 follow-up, Avengers: Endgame.
 After the Hulk uses the Infinity Gauntlet to undo Thanos' decimation, Drax and the other heroes return and help fight off the army of alien invaders.

-- Dave Bautista will return for Guardians of the Galaxy Vol. 3, the second sequel to Guardians of the Galaxy and director James Gunn's final MCU film.
+- Dave Bautista returns as Drax in Guardians of the Galaxy Vol. 3, the second sequel to Guardians of the Galaxy and director James Gunn's final MCU film.
+According to Dave Bautista, it will also be his final MCU film.
+Drax continues his work as a Guardian, eventually re-igniting his desire to be father when helping a number of orphans they rescued from the High Evolutionary.